Alfresco/docs-alfresco/process-services/latest/using/workflows.md

 6. Start a workflow.

+Once a workflow has been created, you can also:

-7. View workflows that you started.
+* View workflows that you started.

-8. Cancel an active workflow.
+* Cancel an active workflow.

-9. Delete a completed workflow.
+* Delete a completed workflow.

-10. View tasks and workflows.
+* View tasks and workflows.

-11. Manage tasks.
+* Manage tasks.

 ## Creating a tenant